jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 1AA Interpretation
 In this schedule, unless the context otherwise requires,—
   - **Acceptable Solution B1/AS1** means Acceptable Solution B1/AS1 as set out in the Acceptable Solution for New Zealand Building Code Clause B1 Structure, issued by the chief executive under section 22 and available on the Ministry’s Internet site, as in force on 28 November 2019
-  - **rural zone** , in relation to building work, means any zone or area (other than a rural residential area) that, in the plan under the Natural and Built Environment Act 2023 of the territorial authority in whose district the building work is to be undertaken, is described as a rural zone, rural resource area, or rural environment, or by words of similar meaning
+  - **rural zone** , in relation to building work, means any zone or area (other than a rural residential area) that, in the district plan of the territorial authority in whose district the building work is to be undertaken, is described as a rural zone, rural resource area, or rural environment, or by words of similar meaning
   - **Verification Method B1/VM1** means Verification Method B1/VM1 as set out in the Verification Method for New Zealand Building Code Clause B1 Structure, issued by the chief executive under section 22 and available on the Ministry’s Internet site, as in force on 28 November 2019.

 ### Part 1 — Exempted building work